ic1618/Microsoft-Project15-ELP/docs/designhistory.md

 # Design History

-From concept, implementation and build...
+From concept to implementation and build...

 ## Overview